Tongue piercing: Placement of the tongue piercing

 The traditional placement for a tongue piercing is along the midline of the tongue, in the center of the mouth.
 It is often approximately .76 in or so back from the tip of the tongue.
 It is placed with the top a little further back than the bottom, which allows the top of the jewelry to lean slightly back, away from the teeth, and toward the higher part of the upper palate where there is more room in the mouth.
 It is also usually positioned just in front of the attachment of the lingual frenulum.

 A tongue frenulum piercing is a piercing through the frenulum underneath the tongue, known as the frenulum linguae, and commonly the tongue web piercing.
 "Venom bites" is the term given to two tongue piercings placed side by side on the tongue, which are considered to be more painful than a regular tongue piercing through the tongue's center.
 Although the term "angel bite" is sometimes referred to as two piercings in the tongue with one placed right in front of another, the term is much more common for two Monroe piercings on either side of the face.
-There is also the "snake-eyes" which is one curved bar going horizontally through the tip of the tongue, it is mostly painless other than a mild amount of pressure.
+There is also the "snake-eyes" which is one curved bar going horizontally through the tip of the tongue, which is more painful as it goes through both "halves" of the tongue and not just the central connective tissue.

 It is possible to use a (stretched) tongue piercing as a first step to tongue splitting.